MicrosoftDocs/iis-docs/iis/media/live-smooth-streaming/live-smooth-streaming-tutorial-fundamentals.md

 ---
-title: "Live Smooth Streaming Tutorial - Fundamentals | Microsoft Docs"
+title: "Live Smooth Streaming Tutorial - Fundamentals"
 author: rick-anderson
 description: "Part 2: Fundamentals.
-This is the second of a five-part series of videos that describes the process for creating, deploying, and managing an IIS Smooth Strea..." ms.author: iiscontent
+This is the second of a five-part series of videos that describes the process for creating, deploying, and managing an IIS Smooth Strea..." ms.date: 02/24/2010 ms.assetid: 35681802-d59b-4207-8981-d0dba75dadc6 msc.legacyurl: /learn/media/live-smooth-streaming/live-smooth-streaming-tutorial-fundamentals msc.type: video
-manager: soshir
-ms.date: 02/24/2010
-ms.topic: article
-ms.assetid: 35681802-d59b-4207-8981-d0dba75dadc6
-ms.technology: iis-media
-ms.prod: iis
-msc.legacyurl: /learn/media/live-smooth-streaming/live-smooth-streaming-tutorial-fundamentals
-msc.type: video
 ---